dchirikov/getdata-014-prog3/CodeBook.md

 - mean.fBodyBodyGyroJerkMag.std..
 - mean.fBodyBodyGyroJerkMag.meanFreq..

-Measurement description is similar to *filteredDataSet.csv*, but 'mean.' preffix was added to each mesurement columt to show that the data represents the average of each variable for each activity and each subject.
+Measurement description is similar to *filteredDataSet.csv*, but 'mean.' preffix was added to show that the data represents the average of each variable for each activity and each subject.